SamOdum/hakunatechnologies/src/pages/about/index.md

 ---
 ### Intergrity

-Honest remains the best policy.
+Honesty remains the best policy.

-We plan and build solar systems that translates performance and reliability to integrity, making sure that value for money is guaranteed
+We plan and build solar systems that translates performance and reliability into integrity, making sure that value for money is guaranteed.

 ### Diligence